 Plotters are printers that use pens to create a print on paper or other media.
 The printing output is created in vector graphics which means the dots are printed which are joined by lines and curves to produce text and images.
 The plotters are available in various designs and are primarily used for printing large format prints that include architecture layouts, building plans, ship designs, CAD (computer-aided design), big canvas prints, and any other engineering drawing.

 The plotters utilize pens or markers to draw graphics on an output media.
 These pens move differently according to the technology deployed by a plotter.

 In flatbed plotters, the writing pen moves in both x and y-axis directions across the surface of the paper.
-This type of plotter consists of a flat surface on which the paper is placed in a stationary position and it is the pen that moves to create drawing or images.
+This type of plotter consists of a flat surface on which the paper is placed in a stationary position and it is the pen that moves to create drawings or images.
 The pen can be of different sizes and colors in flatbed plotters.

-There are other types of plotters called drum plotters in which drum or a cylindrical surface rotates in the vertical direction while the pen moves in another axis to create an image or other output.
+There are other types of plotters called drum plotters in which a drum or a cylindrical surface rotates in the vertical direction while the pen moves in another axis to create an image or other output.
 Moreover, the width of the final print-out is limited by the width of a drum while there is no limit to the length of the paper.

 Pinch Roller Plotters